-- Overall, we rate The Conservative Brief Questionable based on promotion of propaganda, use of poor sources who have failed fact checks, plagiarism and a complete lack of transparency.
+- Overall, we rate The Conservative Brief Questionable based on propaganda, use of poor sources who have failed fact checks, plagiarism, a lack of transparency, and failed fact checks.

 Reasoning: Lack of Transparency, Propaganda, Poor Sourcing, Plagiarism

 Traffic/Popularity: Minimal Traffic

 Founded in 2018, The Conservative Brief is a strongly right-leaning news and opinion blog.
 According to their contact page, “TheConservativeBrief.com is the mortal enemy of misinformation, extremes, corruption, fake news, racial division, environmental assaults, and the disarmament of Americans.”
 The website does not disclose authors or an editor, thereby lacking transparency.

 Calhoun Media LLC owns the Conservative Brief.
 Advertising and sponsored content generate revenue for the website.

 In review, the Conservative Brief primarily publishes summaries of news stories, some of which in the past appeared to be plagiarized.
 For example, this story Islamic Czech Thought-leader Calls on Muslims to Arm Themselves, ‘Especially Men,’ changes the headline and barely reassembles an article from the questionable Breitbart.
 In another story, there is the use of strong emotional language such as this: Breaking: New Jersey Poised to Become Eight (spelling error in headline) State to Legalize This Horrible Practice, which is sourced to the questionable and mixed factual Townhall.
 In general, all stories favor the right and denigrate the left.
 This is a propaganda source that promotes right-wing positions.

 Failed Fact Checks

 - Parental consent for vaccinations not required for children as young as 11. – False

 - “Report: Biden administration busing ‘thousands’ of illegals to red states to get permanent status.” – False